amitshankar/Udacity/Resume/README.md

 ## Resume

 Dear Potential Employer,
 Thank you for your interest in my profile.
 This sub folder contains my updated resuem in various formats.
-Feel free to download them.
+You can download the files by right clicking on file and saving the link.

 Have an awesome day
 Amit